studio1902/statamic-peak/README.md

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.
 Statamic itself is commercial software and has its' own license.

+The Peak branding is done by Jouke Zult from [Mistral Merkactivisten](https://mistralmerkactivisten.nl).
+Thank you so much!